helidon-io/helidon/docs/config/io.helidon.security.providers.oidc.OidcProvider.md

 <td>
 <code>h_<wbr>ra</code>
 </td>
-<td>Configure the redirect attempt query parameter and cookie name prefix</td>
+<td>Configure the parameter used to store the number of attempts in redirect</td>
 </tr>
 </tbody>
 </table>